 About NASA Federal Credit Union

 NASA Federal Credit Union is a not-for-profit financial cooperative owned entirely by its members and operated for the benefit of all who belong.
-Chartered in 1949, NASA Federal Credit Union serves the diverse needs of over 85,000 members with a full array of financial services and the strength of more than $1.2 billion in assets.
-NASA FCU has been recognized by Kiplinger Finance as one of the seven best credit unions anyone can join.
+Chartered in 1949, NASA Federal Credit Union serves the diverse needs of 74,000 members with a full array of financial services and the strength of more than $1 billion in assets.

 SOURCE NASA Federal Credit Union